 After you submit your adoption application, a Taysia Blue volunteer will contact you to learn more about what you are looking for in a new furry companion.
 We will then assign you with an adoption counselor to help you find a good fit and will help you navigate our process all the way through the adoption!
 We are most interested in which type dog will be a good fit for you and your family and the other pets in your home.

-Due to COVID-19, we will do as much as we can virtually and will work with you on the best time and place to schedule when and where you meet the dog(s).
+We will complete much of the process and will work with you on the best time and place to schedule when and where you meet the dog(s).
 We don’t transport dogs and ask that you travel, if necessary, to the city where the dog is being fostered.

 Submission of the adoption application does not guarantee that you will be adopting the dog, nor is there any obligation to filling out the application.
 The application is simply the first step in the adoption process.
 Please be aware that it will take time and that we will make every effort to complete the process quickly.
 The number of applications submitted and the availability of volunteers to schedule (virtual) meetings will affect how quickly we are able to meet with you.

 A Taysia Blue volunteer Adoption Counselor will contact you to review the dogs currently available and to discuss specifics that you are looking for in your new dog.
-This helps the volunteer to try and pin point which dogs might be the best candidates to bring to your home.
-They will take into account ages of kids living in the home, resident dogs, cats, the height and type of your fence, the energy level you are looking for and more.
-We will come to your home with 1-3 dogs that we feel, based on our discussions with you, might fit well in your family.
-If we all feel a particular dog is a good match, we can start the adoption process at the time of the home visit.
+This helps the volunteer to try and pinpoint which dogs might be the best candidates to bring to your home.
+They will consider ages of kids living in the home, resident dogs, cats, the height and type of your fence, the energy level you are looking for and more.
+If all parties feel that a match is made, we can usually start the adoption process right away.

 Our quality standard vet care is as follows:

 - Spay/Neuter surgery - all dogs in rescue are spayed or neutered prior to adoption.